nicoversity/cplusplus_intro/README.md

 # cplusplus_intro
-A brief introduction to C++.

 The purpose of this project is to provide a very brief introduction to the C++ programming language.
 Through a series of stages, fundamental concepts of C++ are illustrated and described.

 The project was created as part of an overall introduction to creative coding using [openFrameworks](http://openframeworks.cc), which is based on C++.

 ## Project walkthrough
-Following a brief project walkthrough is given, illustrating the single stages of the introduction to C++.
+Following a summarized project walkthrough is given, illustrating the single stages of this introduction to C++.
 Each step of the walkthrough describes the content of the corresponding project folder.

 ### 01 - C++ base frame
 Illustrating the base frame of every C++ program, concretely the *main()* function.
 The function features a simple print out of some text to the *standard output stream*.
 Furthermore the *syntax* of a function in C++ is described.